What is demand response?

 When your battery system is enrolled in a demand response program, it will team up with thousands of others to provide stored energy to the power supply and help stabilize the grid, lowering prices for everyone and preventing outages.

 Your battery will automatically respond to demand response events – you don't have to adjust anything or authorize its participation.
-Haven manages the process and ensures that your battery system meets SGIP's requirement while maintaining enough capacity to power your home.
-Demand response events will occur many times during the year – up to once a week – and homeowners are usually notified by email or text from their utility company.
+Haven manages the process and ensures that your battery system meets program requirements while maintaining enough capacity to power your home.
+Most demand response programs have events at most 60 times per year – and homeowners are usually notified by email or text from their utility company.

 Am I helping the environment by participating in a demand response program?